 - Social interaction: And last but certainly not least, we all need a little social interaction in our lives!
 Even the most introverted person needs to have interaction with other people, and what better place to do it than working out, since a majority of your time is exercising and not talking!

 With all the benefits of working out in a group setting, it’s no wonder that so many people gravitate in that direction.
-If you are looking for a great way to break into the mold of group training and are considering the Indianapolis Mini-Marathon this year, sign up now for NIFS Mini-Marathon and 5K Training Program!
-Experience the benefits of training in a group firsthand!
-Training starts January 25, 2017!
+If you are looking for a great way to break into the mold of group training, try Small Group Training at NIFS and the benefits of training in a group firsthand!

 This blog was written by Amanda Bireline, Fitness Center Manager.
 To find out more about the NIFS bloggers, click here.